If you have Googled the name of your organisation, you may have found that it already exists online – even without you doing anything.

 Now that you have your spreadsheet of claimed (and updated) listings, make sure you add it to your workflow if you have any changes to address, opening hours, phone number etc.

 It’s possible that you now have a social media presence if you had to claim your listing on Facebook or on other social networks.
-It’s time to develop your social media strategy.
+It’s time to engage with your supporters via social media.